twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 - borrowers receive **unsecured USDC credit lines** with no onchain collateral posted,
 - underwriting uses a **multi-source credit engine**:
   - onchain DeFi / CEX / RWA positions across many protocols and asset types,
-  - offchain credit data (e.g. U.S. credit scores, income, bank balances) verified via zkTLS and similar tools,
+  - offchain credit data (e.g. credit scores, income, bank balances) verified via secure attestations,
   - combined into a proprietary score and limits model.
 - capital suppliers deposit USDC to mint **USD3**, a yield-bearing stablecoin that represents a share of the credit pool,
 - USD3 can be staked into **sUSD3** for levered exposure to the same credit book.